quicwg/multipath/draft-ietf-quic-multipath.md

 The endhost can use all the paths in the "Active" state, provided that the congestion control and flow control currently allow sending of new data on a path.
-Note that if a path became idle due to a timeout, endpoints SHOULD send PATH_ABANDONED frame before closing the path.
+Note that if a path became idle due to a timeout, endpoints SHOULD send PATH_ABANDON frame before closing the path.

 In the "Closing" state, the endhost SHOULD NOT send packets on this path anymore, as there is no guarantee that the peer can still map the packets to the connection.
-The endhost SHOULD wait for the acknowledgment of the PATH_ABANDONED frame before moving the path to the "Closed" state to ensure a graceful termination of the path.
+The endhost SHOULD wait for the acknowledgment of the PATH_ABANDON frame before moving the path to the "Closed" state to ensure a graceful termination of the path.

 When a path reaches the "Closed" state, the endhost releases all the